-At the heart of every successful business you’ll find a thriving organisational culture.
+At the heart of every successful business you’ll find a thriving organizational culture.
 Within these businesses is an environment where hard-working people combine their passion and intensity to produce great results.
 A strong company culture can be challenging to achieve and maintain but if you get it right you’ll have a unique and sustainable competitive advantage.

 For some businesses, their core values may be sitting on the wall or on their website but they may not be embedded within the culture where they could be flowing through every aspect of the business both on-site and off-site.
-Employees enjoy striving for the organisation’s values and even more so when those values align with their own.
+Employees enjoy striving for the organization’s values and even more so when those values align with their own.

 If a person was asked to run 20km for no reason they would most likely decline.
 If a person was told that their significant other is 20km away and in need of urgent medicine, and if this person was given the medicine but had no means of transport, it is almost certain that they would run the 20km.

 People care if you take a genuine interest in their future.
 Managers should take the time to regularly sit down with employees and get to know them and to gain insight into what makes each of them tick – their dreams, desires and goals – and align these with the business goals where possible.
 By promoting engagement and understanding your employees, this effort will result in lower turnover, higher retention and a ‘happier’ workplace.

 Managers should look to nurture good relationships with employees and create situations, such as team bonding activities, to further promote good relationships based on trust.

+Ensure open communication.
 Are you able to have an open and honest relationship with all your employees?
-Has a comfortable environment been created in which staff can constructively criticise and praise each other?
+Has a comfortable environment been created in which staff can constructively criticize and praise each other?
 A strong company culture thrives with open and free-flowing communication between all staff.

 The inside and outside of companies are often reflections of each other so the outside image of a business is often strongly tied to the culture within.
 A business can take steps such as further embedding their values within all aspects of the business, understanding all employees and promoting an environment of trust and open communication.
-Once a business is operating on this type of basis, the culture will organically thrive and management can then create more opportunities to maintain and promote the organisational culture.
+Once a business is operating on this type of basis, the culture will organically thrive and management can then create more opportunities to maintain and promote the organizational culture.

+Don’t let your culture define you.
+Setting your company culture early is easier than waiting and needing to change it later when your group is larger.
 Culture is like a garden.
 If you let it go, individual flowers and weeds that you never expected to be there will sprout and grow, some taking root and becoming difficult to remove.